Plitvice Lakes National Park: Rivers

-The Plitvice Lakes originate in the south of the park area at the confluence of Bijela Rijeka (English White River) and Crna Rijeka (English Black River).
+The Plitvice Lakes originate in the south of the park area at the confluence of Bijela Rijeka ("White River'") and Crna Rijeka ("Black River").
 These rivers originate south of the municipality of Plitvički Ljeskovac and unite at one of the bridges in this village.
-From this place onwards to the lakes, the water masses are referred to as Matica (English for water current, can also mean root or origin).
-At the bay of Liman (also called Limun), a part of Prošćansko jezero, another little river flows into the lakes.
+From this place onwards to the lakes, the water masses are referred to as Matica (English for "water current", can also mean "root" or "origin").
+At the bay of Liman (also called Limun), a part of Prošćansko jezero, another small river flows into the lakes.
 This river is fed by permanent springs; the water quantity, however, varies.
-Temporarily, water from other, usually dead creeks reaches Prošćansko jezero from the west.
+Temporarily, water from other, usually dry, creeks reaches Prošćansko jezero from the west.

-The river Plitvica reaches the Plitvice lake chain at the northern end via the Large Waterfall.
-This place is called Sastavci (English confluence or composition).
-The water masses of the Plitvice Lakes and the river Plitvice form the Korana river.